BehshadBabai/Jammming/README.md

 #
 Jammming
-> This project is a responsive react application
+> This project is a responsive react application that allows users to search the Spotify library, create a custom playlist, then save it to their Spotify account.
 > <!--Live demo [_here_]().
 If you have the project hosted somewhere, include the link here. -->

 ## Table of Contents